nat-418/caddy-cgi-fastcgi-example/README.md

 ## Usage

 - `nix-shell` to optionally get all the dependencies
-- `just build` to build the simple Go example FastCGI clients
+- `just build` to build the server and clients
 - `just test` to build and start the server and clients

 Now the Caddy webserver should be listening on http:localhost:1222,